 The Rowley Shoals is significant on a regional scale as an important ‘ecological stepping stone’ that connects the coral reef flora and fauna of the Indo-west Pacific with Western Australia.
 Located at the headwaters of the Leeuwin Current, fish and coral species from the Rowley Shoals are dispersed by the warm current that flows past.

-Closer to our SE Asian neighbours
+Closer to our South East Asian neighbours

 The closeness to the Indonesian Archipelago means that the fish populations of the Rowley Shoals have more in common with the reefs of Indonesia than with northwest Australia, making them unique within State waters.
 These incredibly clear waters, a drawcard for recreational divers, is due to a continuous influx of clear oceanic water from the Indonesian throughflow current.